qwertytoki/whyq_lunch_evaluation/README.md

 # whyq_lunch_evaluation

 evaluate weekly lunch to improve our lunch choice.

+★★★★★ Definitely I will order again.
+If I see this menu, no need to see other menu.
+★★★★☆ Good taste, I like it, if no any other choice, I can choose this.
+★★★☆☆ Okay, if I have curiosity or feeling good, I will choose this.
+★★☆☆☆ hmmm, if I am hungry, I can eat though..
+★☆☆☆☆ Definitely I will NOT order again.
+It made my bad day.

 ## Rough introductions